Jane Schoenbrun: Career

-Their film We're All Going to the World's Fair premiered during the online 2021 Sundance Film Festival.
-The film follows the story of a teenage girl named Casey, portrayed by Anna Cobb, who joins an "occult online game", leading to Casey coming under the eye of JLB.
-JLB is a middle-aged man, who expresses the desire to protect Casey from the ill effects of the game.
-Critical reception of the film includes speculation on the nature of the relationship as predatory, however some critics note that nothing in the film explicitly supports this idea.
-The film was inspired by creepypasta aesthetics, similar to those found in A Self-Induced Hallucination.
-It is possible that We're All Going to the World's Fair was partially inspired by Schoenbrun's experience making A Self-Induced Hallucination, with Schoenbrun stating that they "fell down the rabbit hole", and were "fascinated by the agreed-upon premise [...] that contributors would never break character", an idea that is directly reflected in We're All Going to the World's Fair.
-In an interview, Schoenbrun shares personal stories of their own life that are similar to plot points within We're All Going to the World's Fair.
-Schoenbrun has stated that We're All Going to the World's Fair attempts to "use the language of cinema to articulate the hard-to-describe feeling of dysphoria", through its "dissociative", "haunting" in-universe videos of participants of the World's Fair challenge experiencing unusual symptoms such as their body turning to plastic, finding arcade game tickets under their skin, or growing angel wings.
-The film shares themes with A Self-Induced Hallucination and I Saw The TV Glow, such as trans community formation through shared interests in (horror) media, "self-annihilation" through media, or the blurring of reality and media.
+Their film We're All Going to the World's Fair premiered during the 2021 Sundance Film Festival.
+The film follows the story of a teenage girl named Casey, portrayed by Anna Cobb, who joins an "occult online game" and comes under the eye of a middle-aged man named JLB who expresses the desire to protect Casey from the ill effects of the game.
+Critical reception of the film included speculation on the nature of the relationship as predatory, though some critics note that nothing in the film explicitly supports this idea.
+The film was inspired by creepypasta aesthetics.
+Schoenbrun has stated that We're All Going to the World's Fair attempts to "use the language of cinema to articulate the hard-to-describe feeling of dysphoria," through its in-universe videos of participants of the World's Fair challenge experiencing unusual bodily symptoms.
+The film shares themes with A Self-Induced Hallucination and I Saw The TV Glow, such as trans community formation through shared interests in media, "self-annihilation" through media, and the blurring of reality and media.
 Critics noted that it paid homage to low-budget horror films such as Paranormal Activity.
-The majority of We're All Going to the World's Fair consists of original footage, with the exception of some online videos posted by content creators previously unrelated to the film.